minprog/uva-prog-ai/20 Problem sets/10 Karel/10 Karel.md

-#Karel the Robot
+# Karel the Robot

 "Karel is a very simple robot living in a very simple world.
 By giving Karel a set of commands, you can direct it to perform certain tasks within its world.
 The process of specifying those commands is called programming.
 Initially, Karel understands only a very small number of predefined commands, but an important part of the programming process is teaching Karel new commands that extend its capabilities".[^1]

 ## Getting started

-In this course, you are required to work on the Linux workstations and use GEdit for editing your Java code.
+In this course, you are required to work on the Linux workstations and use gedit for editing your Java code.
 After this course, you may want to upgrade to a more sophisticated environment, but in this course, that's not allowed.

 So, without further ado, here's the instructions for getting started: